 To be added to an eBay cart, the item must be a fixed price (no auctions) item.

 An eBay member can have multiple carts but only one cart per site per member.
 Once a cart is created, is does not expire but it can be deleted.

 eBay policies and rules

 Although the eBay Buy APIs are available for anyone to use in eBay's sandbox environment, use of the APIs in production is restricted.
-Users must meet standard eligibility requirements, get approvals from eBay support organizations, and sign contracts with eBay and PayPal to access the Buy APIs in production.
+Users must meet standard eligibility requirements, get approvals from eBay support organizations, and sign contracts with eBay to access the Buy APIs in production.